 Mask Fitting Clinic

-The Rogue Valley Sleep Center offers monthly mask fitting clinics where patients may sign up for a complimentary 30-minute session with a Registered Sleep Technologist or Respiratory Therapist and troubleshoot mask problems and try out new CPAP interfaces.
+The Asante Sleep Center offers mask fitting clinics where patients may sign up for a complimentary 30-minute session with a Registered Sleep Technologist or Respiratory Therapist and troubleshoot mask problems and try out new CPAP interfaces.
 Patients may bring their machines to be tested for proper pressure delivery.
-A progress report is sent to the patient's physician to keep them informed.

 CPAP Desensitization Sessions